sselman0/Full-Blog-Spring-Web-MVC-MySQL-Security-Headers-Example/README.md

 -Youtube video Gallery (Will can only see Gallery template when you populate videos TABLE with sample URLS
 - Form/input validation
 -Logging (log4j Spring configuration setup)
+- Send email through gmail account (replace email host and port if not using gmail)

 Enjoy :)